SOURAV-7869/SOURAV-7869/README.md

 - 👋 Hi, I’m @SOURAV
 - 👀 I’m interested in anime
-- 🌱 I’m currently learning c
+- 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

-- ⚡ Fun fact: ...
+- ⚡ Fun fact: 12

 <!---
 SOURAV-7869/SOURAV-7869 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.